alexandrevl/SuperSummarizeAI/README.md

 ```
 For security reasons, always ensure that your `.env` file remains confidential.
 Do not share or expose it as it contains sensitive API credentials.

-Absolutely!
-If users installed SuperSummarizeAI via Homebrew, they would use the `ssai` command instead of `python ssai.py`.
-Let's adjust the **Usage** section to account for both installation methods:

 ## Usage

 ### If Installed via Homebrew: